 - Sewing needle

-Proper sanitation is a vital part of preparedness during a disaster.
+Proper hygiene is a vital part of preparedness during a disaster.

 - Toilet paper